-Included in this guide is a summary of all of the Basic Consumer Information Requirements, as excerpted from the 2010-2011 Student Financial Aid Handbook (most recent version as of the release of this guide), and a brief notation as to where the information could be obtained.
-Note that this Basic Consumer Information Requirements summary is also hand delivered to all students.
-The HEOA requires the Secretary (United States Department of Education) to collect and display on the College website an extensive list of information about each institution that participates in the Title IV student aid programs.
+Federal Regulations require schools to provide certain consumer information annually to its current and prospective students, along with a statement of procedures regarding where to obtain that information.
+Included in this guide is a summary of all of the Basic Consumer Information Requirements, as excerpted from the 2020 Student Handbook (most recent version as of the release of this guide).
+Note the Basic Consumer Information Requirements summary is also hand delivered to all students.
+Some of the information below can be obtained within this Consumer Information Guide in both paper format and posted on the school's web site.
+The HEOA requires the Secretary (United Department of Education) to collect and display on the College website an extensive list of information about each institution that participates in Title IV student aid programs.
 The Secretary must update this information annually, and regularly consult with current and prospective college students, their families, institutions, and other experts to improve the usefulness of the College website.
-You will see various references to the College site throughout this guide.
+You will see various references to the College site through this guide.
 The College site will include some items which are also found in the school catalog and/or addenda such as general school information, transfer credit information, etc., and will also include key statistics about the school which will assist students in their decision making process.

-Please note that information can also be requested in paper format from the student's Admission's Representative.
+The school can provide a paper copy of any of the listed information upon request to the student's Admission's Representative.

-In addition to information contained in this Guide, each applicant for admission and student will be given, or may request from the Financial Aid Office, the following publications of the US Department of Education (ED): Funding Higher Education Beyond High School:
+In addition to information contained in this Guide, each applicant for admission and each student will be given, or may request from the Financial Aid Office, the following publiciations of the US Department of Education (ED): Funding Higher Education Beyond High School:

 - The Guide to Federal Student Aid,

+- Guide for Direct Loan Borrowers

-- Entrance Counseling Guide for Direst Loan Borrowers and the Exit Counseling
+- Entrance Counseling Guide for Direct Loan Borrowers and the Exit Counseling

-- Guide for Direct loan Borrowers.